AndrewSRea/My_Learning_Port_II/Django/Django_Docs/User_Authentication/Using_Auth_System/README.md

 <hr>

-**Note**: Since [`get_session_auth_hash()`]() <!-- above --> is based on [`SECRET_KEY`](https://docs.djangoproject.com/en/4.0/ref/settings/#std:setting-SECRET_KEY), updating your site to use a new secret key will invalidate all existing sessions.
+**Note**: Since [`get_session_auth_hash()`]() <!-- "Customizing auth Django" --> is based on [`SECRET_KEY`](https://docs.djangoproject.com/en/4.0/ref/settings/#std:setting-SECRET_KEY), updating your site to use a new secret key will invalidate all existing sessions.

 <hr>

 ### Authentication views

 Django provides several views that you can use for handling login, logout, and password management.
-These make use of the [stock auth forms]() <!-- "Built-in forms" below --> but you can pass in your own forms as well.
+These make use of the [stock auth forms](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/User_Authentication/Using_Auth_System#built-in-forms) but you can pass in your own forms as well.

 Django provides no default template for the authentication views.
 You should create your own templates for the views you want to use.
 The template context is documented in each view.
-See [All authentication views](). <!-- "All authentication views" below -->
+See [All authentication views](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/User_Authentication/Using_Auth_System#all-authentication-views).

 #### Using the views